Fanny Neuda: Early life

+Her Family

+Neuda was married to Rabbi Abraham Neuda.
+They had three sons: Moritz Neuda (1842-1917), a journalist in Neue Freie Presse, Julius Neuda (1845-1859), and Gotthold Neuda (1846-1918) who was the Austro-Hungarian commercial attaché at the Austrian consulate in Port-au-Prince, Haiti.

+Her granddaughter Lili Halpern-Neuda, daughter of her son Moritz, was an Austrian poet who died at the holocaust.

 Writing

 Fanny Neuda, like many learned Jewish women, likely served as firzogerin of the weibershul (women's gallery) in her husband's Loštice synagogue, a role suited to the collection and composition of prayers read in the vernacular of the women's congregants.
 Following the death of her husband, Fanny Neuda published a book of these prayers for women.
 Stunden der Andacht: Ein Gebet- und Erbauungsbuch für Israels Frauen und Jungfrauen zur öffentlichen und häuslichen Andacht (Hours of Devotion: Book of Prayer and Edification for Jewish Wives and Young Women) was the first collection of Jewish prayers known to have been written by a woman for women, and the first collection of women's teḥinot (supplicatory prayers) to be offered in German rather than Yiddish.
 Published in Prague in 1855, Stunden der Andacht became a bestseller, and it was reprinted more than two dozen times between 1855 and 1918.
 In 1866, Rabbi Moritz Mayer published his abridged English translation, Hours of Devotion: A Book of Prayers and Meditations (1866), in New York.
 Stunden der Andacht was re-printed in more than 30 editions.
 A revised version accounting for the special conditions existing in Nazi Germany was prepared by Martha Wertheimer and titled Alle Tage deines Leben: Ein Buch für jüdische Frauen (All the Days of Your Life: A Book for Jewish Women; 1935).
 The latest printing was issued in Basel, Switzerland, in 1968.
 In 2013, the Open Siddur Project completed work transcribing a digital edition of German Wikisource.

 Neuda also wrote stories about the domestic life of Jews of Bohemia and Moravia.
 Two of her other books appeared in Prague: Noami: Erzählungen aus Davids Wanderleben (Noami: Tales from David's Life of Wandering; 1864) and Jugend-Erzählungen aus dem israelitischen Familienleben (Tales of Jewish Family Life for Youngsters; 1876).